-MTH-351 Math for Games Programming (3 credits)
+MTH-351 Math for Games Programming 3 credits

 In this course, students will learn mathematical skills that apply to game programming, including fundamentals of mathematics, algebra, physics simulations, rendering and lighting, optimization, matrices and vectors.
-In addition, problem-solving skills are fundamental skills in game programming and will be reinforced through labs and assignments.
+In addition, problemsolving skills are fundamental skills in game programming and will be reinforced through labs and assignments.
 Not available for supplemental.
-Prerequisite(s): take MTH-152.
+Prerequisites: take MTH-152.

-(MUS) MUSIC:
+(MUS) MUSIC

-MUS-150 Music Appreciation (3 credits)

-This course is a general introduction to the art music of the western world.
+MUS-150 Music Appreciation • 3 credits This course is a general introduction to the art music of the western world.
 Students will develop listening skills, a musical vocabulary, and some knowledge of prominent composers and their works in a historical context.
 Not available for supplemental.

-(NAT) NATIVE AWARENESS:
+(NAT) NATIVE AWARENESS

-NAT-155 Native Cultural Awareness (3 credits)
+NAT-155 Intro to Native American Studies • 3 credits